Our Leaders

 Andy Sigle

-After spending almost 30 years in the telecommunications industry, finishing that segment of his career as a global vice-president at the data center giant Equinix, Andy Sigle entered the next phase of his work-life focusing on our Fairfax County community.
-Graduating from the Leadership Fairfax program in 2014, Andy switched gears and embarked on a series of volunteer and part-time employment opportunities in the community including time with Cornerstones, Reston Association, Southgate Community Center Advisory Council, Lake Anne Brew House, Reston Historic Trust and The Reston Chorale.
-A proud recipient of the 2018 Best of Reston award, he is now working at Leadership Fairfax as Chief Operating Officer doing his best to inspire, engage, connect and develop leaders in the community.
-Andy began practicing yoga on a regular basis at Homegrown Power Yoga with his daughter in 2017 and completed his Level 1 training in February 2019.
-Per Andy, "Building community is so important and there are many ways to do it; practicing yoga at HPY is definitely one of them!"
-He continues his journey of developing mind, body and spirit and began leading classes at HPY in April 2019.
+After spending 30 years in the corporate telecommunications industry, Andy entered the next phase of his work-life focusing on our Fairfax County community.
+Graduating from the Leadership Fairfax program in 2014, Andy switched gears in 2015 and embarked on a series of volunteer and part-time employment opportunities in the community including time with Cornerstones, Reston Association, Southgate Community Center, South Lakes High School, Reston Historic Trust and The Reston Chorale.
+A proud recipient of the 2018 Best of Reston award, he currently works part-time at Dogwood Elementary School as a Family Liaison and at Lake Anne Brew House as a brewer and bartender.
+Andy began practicing yoga on a regular basis at Homegrown Power Yoga with his wife and daughter in 2017.
+He completed his Level 1 yoga teacher training in February 2019, and led his first class at HPY in May 2019.
+He completed his 200-hour yoga teacher training certification in October 2024 with The Kaivalya Yoga Method Academy.
+Per Andy, "Building community, connecting with other humans, is so important and there are many ways to do it; practicing yoga at HPY is definitely one of them!"

 Stephanie Butler